 He has A♥ K♦ -- top pair aces with the best kicker.

 You have a straight draw and a flush draw.
 You can only win if a spade falls or if a 9 or a 4 comes.
 There are nine spades left in the deck plus three non-spade fours and three non-spade nines.

 That makes a total of 15 outs.
 You've seen 7 of the 52 cards in the deck leaving 45 remaining, meaning 15/45 cards win it for you.

 The odds against you hitting your hand are 2-1.
 The pot odds are laying you 7-1 as you have to call $10 to win a $70 pot.

 This bet is extremely +EV.
 On average you will win double your investment.

-That's because good players discipline themselves to make only +EV wagers, whereas bad players play with reckless disregard.
+Good players, however, will make money in the long run.
+Bad players will not.
+That's because good players discipline themselves to make only +EV wagers whereas bad players play with reckless disregard.